albertosgz/Wordpress_BigBlueButton_plugin/readme.txt

 6. Recordings in a front end page.

 == Changelog ==

+= 1.1.4 =
+* Allow html code in the welcome message and fix plugin versioning

 = 1.1.3 =
 * Avoid insertions of room with empty meeting token.